webtides/element-js/docs/README.md

 ## Introduction

-_element-js_ is a collection of base classes for Custom Elements with a beautiful API for building fast and lightweight Web Components that work with any framework or without a framework at all - because they are just html.
+_element-js_ is a collection of base classes for Custom Elements with a beautiful API for building fast and lightweight Web Components that work with any framework or without a framework at all - because they are just html and vanilla javascript.

 _element-js_ aims to combine the best concepts of current and popular frontend frameworks and web-standard into a single toolset that will never be outdated because it is just html and javascript.